Baháʼí Faith and gender equality: Social initiatives

-The Baháʼí Faith's emphasis is on male-female equality and thus the Baháʼí Faith actively promotes a number of programs with the aim of the advancement of women with greater access for women to health, education, child-care, and business opportunities.
+The Baháʼí Faith's emphasis is on the equality of women and men and thus the Baháʼí Faith actively promotes a number of programs with the aim of the advancement of women with greater access for women to health, education, child-care, and business opportunities.
 In the early 1900s Baháʼí women became active in seeking advancement and were encouraged by ʻAbdu'l-Baha and were thus able to gain a position of equality in Baháʼí administration.
 In Iran, education for girls was started by a Baháʼís leading to the eventual establishment in 1910 of the Tarbiyat School for Girls which helped train the first generation of Iranian professional women.
 By the 1970s, while the majority of Iranian women were illiterate, most Baháʼí women could read and write.

 Since the International Women's Year in 1975, the Universal House of Justice, the governing body of the Baháʼís, has repeatedly called national Baháʼí communities to promote the equal participation of women in Baháʼí activities.
 In 1993, the Baháʼí International Community established the Office of the Advancement of Women in New York City at the United Nations, and various national communities have also created their own offices.
 Activities in these programmes include the promotion of girls' education, literacy, rural health care, and income-generating skills.

 The Baháʼí-inspired Tahirih Justice Center and the Barli Vocational Institute for Rural Women in Indore in India are projects that have received particular attention.
 Layli Miller-Muro founded the Tahirih Justice Center in 1997 following a well-publicized asylum case in which she was involved as a student attorney.
 Miller-Muro later co-wrote a book with the client she had aided and used her portion of the proceeds for the initial funding of Tahirih.
 As of 2003, the organization had assisted more than 4,000 women and children fleeing from a wide variety of abuses.
 The Barli Vocational Institute for Rural Women was founded in 1985 in India and offers a six-month program for tribal women at its facilities in the Indian state of Madhya Pradesh.
 Through June 1996, a total of 769 rural tribal women have been trained at the institute; the women came from 119 villages, and after returning home to their cities or villages 45% of them established small businesses, 62% are functionally literate or semi-literate (which has motivated people to send their children to school), 42% have started growing vegetables, 97% are using safe drinking water, all the former trainees and many of their male relatives have given up drinking alcohol, and caste prejudices have been eliminated.